Color and Knowing

 Figs. 3-43 (top)& 3-44.
 Cezanne's oft-painted Montagne Sainte Victoire became foil for a grand series of experiments with retinal perception of space, based on juxtaposition of warm and cool color.
 Cezanne moved distant planes toward the viewer with warm lavander hues, while creating recessive greens in what appears to be the foreground.

 Fig. 3-45.
-Bonnard's The Open Window (1921, top) and Matisse's Pumpkin (n.d., Fig. 3-46, left) employ warm and cool color to "structure" viewers experience of 93 interior and exterior space.
+Bonnard's The Open Window (1921, top) and Matisse's Pumpkin (n.d., Fig. 3-46, above) employ warm and cool color to "structure" viewers experience of 93 interior and exterior space.

 Fig. 3-47.
 Local color defines specific shapes in Picasso's Italian Girl (n.d.), much as in a stained-glass window.